• Skip to primary navigation

 • 300 g Arborio risotto rice

-• 1 litre hot chicken stock approx. I use Kallo stock cubes or my own chicken stock if I have any ready or, of course, you could use a couple of heaped tablespoons of my vegetable stock concentrate
+• 1 litre chicken stock hot, I use Kallo stock cubes or my own chicken stock if I have any ready or, of course, you could use a couple of heaped tablespoons of my vegetable stock concentrate

-• Handful of fresh parsley or coriander or a teaspoon of dried mixed herbs optional, don’t worry if you realise at the last minute that you haven’t got any at home
+• 1 handful fresh parsley or coriander or a teaspoon of dried mixed herbs optional, don’t worry if you realise at the last minute that you haven’t got any at home

 • Salt and pepper to season bear in mind that you’ll need little salt